Yes, a lot of plugins can do that, but if you just want to be extra safe, like us, you might want to manually backup your WordPress database as well.

 Backup using phpMyAdmin

 1. Log in to cPanel and click on phpMyAdmin:

 3. After you’ve selected it, all the tables inside your database will show up, but just ignore them.
 You need to click on the Export tab now:

 4. After you click on Export, you’ll see this:

 5. The Quick Method and SQL Format should be selected by default, so leave them like that.
 Just click Go and then OK on the pop-up in order to save the SQL file.

 That’s it!
 You’re done!

 The reason why you shouldn’t choose the Custom method instead of the Quick one is because it gets too advanced, and if you don’t know exactly what you’re doing, you might damage things.

-You should make backups on a regular basis, especially after you added a new page or post, or made modifications to your site, and the database should always be backed up along with all your files, either through a plugin or manually.
+You should make backups on a regular basis, especially after you add a new page or post, or make modifications to your site.
+And the database should always be backed up along with all your files, either through a plugin or manually.